 The Kitty DeGree School of Nursing faculty members honor and recognize all nursing graduates at Convocation at the end of the fall and spring semesters.
 The distinct nursing pin for ULM SON can be purchased by contacting the Coordinator of the RN to BSN Program for information.
 Graduating students may choose to attend the ceremony.
-Attire for Convocation is professional dress as follows: black pants or skirt, white shirt or blouse, with a clean, ironed, white lab coat that can be buttoned.
+Attire for Convocation is professional dress as follows: female students: black pants (if skirt is required for religious reasons, approval must be obtained from faculty), white blouse, with a clean, ironed, white lab coat that can be buttoned.
+Male students will wear black pants, white shirt, tie, and clean, ironed white lab coat that can be buttoned.